harveyico/scope_sql_counter/README.md

 # Scope SQL Counter
 An ActiveRecord extension that helps you count association using SQL.

-Since the association counting was computed within a single query, it's better than doing n+1 queries.
-The main idea is that you don't need to use counter cache library and migrate new columns which is pretty annoying.
+Since the association counting was computed within a single query, it's at least better than doing n+1 queries.
+The main idea is that you don't need to use counter cache library that migrate new columns, and use 3rd party app which is pretty annoying.

 ## Installation
 Add this line to your application's Gemfile: